Caregiver Isolation & Loneliness: Insights from New Data

-Caregiver isolation and caregiver loneliness are reaching crisis levels, according to a new study.
-Nearly one in eight family and unpaid caregivers of older adults are socially isolated, and over a quarter report feeling lonely.
-These findings published in the Journals of Gerontology draw from nationally representative data.

 As the U.S. population ages and caregiving responsibilities grow, so too does the risk of isolation and loneliness.
+Findings published in the Journals of Gerontology report that caregiver isolation and caregiver loneliness are reaching crisis levels.
+In fact, nearly one in eight family and unpaid caregivers of older adults are socially isolated, and over a quarter report feeling lonely.

-This article explores new data on caregiver isolation and caregiver loneliness, revealing their impact on health and steps caregivers can take to stay connected.
+This article explores the data on caregiver isolation and caregiver loneliness, the impact on health and steps caregivers can take to stay connected.

-What the Numbers Say About Caregiver Isolation and Loneliness
+Data on Caregiver Isolation and Loneliness

 Researchers analyzed data from 2,174 caregivers from the National Study of Caregiving IV.
 The results estimate that 2.8 million caregivers are socially isolated and 6.3 million caregivers feel lonely.
 That’s 12% and 27% of all caregivers, respectively.

-Caregiver loneliness was higher among those who were unmarried and in poor health, but lower among Black and Hispanic caregivers than their White counterparts.
+Caregiver loneliness was higher among those who were unmarried and in poor health, and lower among Black and Hispanic caregivers than their White counterparts.
 Caring for a spouse or someone with dementia also significantly increased caregiver isolation risk.

 Caregiver Isolation vs. Caregiver Loneliness